grlkrash/prism/completion-status.md

 - Unit and integration tests implemented for all functions
 - Ready for real API integration once console.mbd.xyz is available
 - Project can be demonstrated at hackathon with mock data
+- Base agent implementation complete with UI and integration
+- Need to test with real API and deploy to production

 ## Time Allocation (3.5 hours total)
 - [x] Project Setup (15 min) ✅